 Write wishes in Galleria Umberto I

 Walking through Via Roma, another important shopping street of Naples, you can see the amazing architecture of the Umberto I Gallery.
 This is a popular meeting point for locals, full of famous boutique and food shops.
 During Christmas time in Naples, in the middle of the Gallery, there is Xmas Tree.
 Locals use to write on a letter the best wishes and attach it to the fir.
 This is a kind of a tradition for everybody in Naples.

 Attend a ballet show at Teatro San Carlo

 This is one of the oldest theatres in Europe and the World.
 Dated back to 1737 is one of the biggest in Italy was used as a model for some of the best theatres in Europe.
 The building is close to Piazza Plebiscito, in an amazing square called Piazza Trieste e Trento.
-This is must-do in Naples for opera lovers.
+This is a must-do in Naples for opera lovers.
 During Christmas, the theatre is open to the public with important performances like the Schiaccianoci.
 It is not easy to find tickets, but you can try them on the website in advance.

 It is not the perfect visit to Naples without trying the food.
 This is not just one of the best cultural cities in Italy, but also a culinary “Mecca” for food lovers.
 Naples has a rich tradition in street food, made by the passion for handmade dishes and the quickest way to cook it and eat on the way.
 You can see all the best street food tours in Naples, and take part in around 20 Euro.
 This is the best way to taste food from Naples.